The 4 Quarters of Jerusalem United One Day?

 • The Muslim call to prayer blares over the whole city multiple times a day, even across those quarters that ignore the call.

-• And inside St. Anne’s Church in the Muslim Quarter, Christians from around the world sing praises to Jesus many times a day.
+• And yet—inside St. Anne’s Church in the Muslim Quarter, Christians from around the world sing praises to Jesus many times a day.

-Photo: Our group singing in St. Anne’s Church in Jerusalem
+(Photo: A group singing in St. Anne’s Church in Jerusalem)

 Only One Solution to the Division

-With all this diversity in the Old City, it becomes clear that there is a difference between the “reunification” of Jerusalem and the “restoration” the Bible predicts.
+With all this diversity in the 4 quarters of Jerusalem, it becomes clear that there is a difference between the “reunification” of Jerusalem and the “restoration” the Bible predicts.

 The Prophet Zechariah promises that even though “the nations” will attack the city, the Messiah will come and bring a restoration that includes complete reunification: